Dearing, who brought swimming diversity debate, loses race - NewsBreak

 Dearing, who brought swimming diversity debate, loses race

-Coming into the Olympics , Alice Dearing made a huge impact in the debate over ways to make swimming a more diverse sport.
+TOKYO — (AP) — Coming into the Olympics, Alice Dearing made a huge impact in the debate over ways to make swimming a more diverse sport.

 She had hoped to further her efforts with a strong performance in Tokyo Bay, but it wasn’t to be.